AIR POLLUTION DETECTION SOFTWARE – WHO NEEDS IT AND WHY NOW

 What are the benefits of acting NOW?

-• Local authorities that have already started to monitor and implement air pollution reduction strategies will see their policies reap the benefits of having cleaner air.
+• Local authorities that have already started to monitor and implement air pollution reduction strategies will see their communities reap the benefits of having cleaner air.

-• Investors will be keen to focus attention on areas with cleaner air.
+• Investors will be more keen to focus attention on areas with cleaner air.

 • Organisations monitoring air pollution will be ahead of the game when it comes to accessing real time data and planning mitigation strategies.

-• Monitoring air pollution will lead to greater measures to limit pollution, and this will lead to improved health, quality of life, and environmental protection.
+• Monitoring air pollution will lead to greater measures to limit pollution.
+In turn, this will lead to improved health, quality of life and environmental protection.

-The World Health Organisation has stated that disparities in air pollution are continuing to increase.
-This means that the poorest and vulnerable communities are most affected by poor air quality.
+The World Health Organisation has highlighted that disparities in air pollution exposure and low and middle income countries and cities are continuing to increase.
+This means that the poorest and most vulnerable communities are the most affected by poor air quality.

 The recommendation coming from WHO is that policy-driven improvements are key to reducing air pollution.

-EMSOL technology is more than just experts with monitoring but about identifying the root cause of emissions and using this data analytics to plan emission reduction strategies.
+EMSOL technology is more than just experts with monitoring tools.
+It enables the identification of the root cause of emissions and using this data analytics to plan emission reduction strategies.
 So, organisations can be on the front foot with any air pollution strategy.